Scheduling periodic messages on a shared link: Messages of Size One

+The sum of the potentials of \emph{all} positions can easily be computed and only depends on the size of the partial assignment.

-\begin{lemma} The sum of potentials of all positions for a partial assignment with $k$ scheduled messages is $nk$. \end{lemma}
+\begin{lemma} The sum of potentials of all positions of a partial assignment of size $k$ is $nk$. \end{lemma} \begin{proof} We want to compute $\sum_{o \in [P]} pot_{pos}(o)$ which is by definition

+Remark that for one position $p$ used in the second period, and one message $i$, there is exactly one offset $o$ such that $p = o+d_i \mod P$.
+Hence, each used position of the second period contributes $1$ for each message in the double sum, that is $n$ in total.
+Since $A$ is of size $k$, there are $k$ used positions and the sum is equal to $kn$. \end{proof}

 As a consequence of this lemma, $Pot(A) \leq nk$.
-Let us define a \textbf{Swap operation}, which guarantees to obtain at last half the maximal value of the potential.
-Let $A$ be some partial assignment of size $s$ and let $i$ be an unscheduled message of delay $d$.
+Let us define a \textbf{Swap operation}, which guarantees to obtain at least half the maximal value of the potential.
+Let $A$ be some partial assignment of size $s$ and let $i$ be an unscheduled message.
 Assume that $i$ cannot be used to extend $A$.
-The Swap operation is the following: select a free position $o$ in the first period, remove the message which uses the position $o+d$ in the second period from $A$ and extend $A$ by $i$ with offset $o$.
-We denote this operation by $Swap(i,o,A)$.
+The Swap operation is the following: select a free position $p$ in the first period, remove the message which uses the position $p+d_i$ in the second period from $A$, and extend $A$ by $i$ with offset $p$.
+We denote by $Swap(i,p,A)$ the partial assignment obtained by this operation.